inivekin/abosa/abosa.typ

 #image("img/st-damocles-with-blindsight.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2688)[```none
+Heuristics As Loop Oracle -
 My halo wi outdated hints,
-predicting things historical,
-tredding footprints frae pre-imprints -
-Heuristics As Loop Oracle -
-it makes me slant an reminisce in crooked path o helios, tae veer intae a dark abyss that lifetimes cannae stretch across.
+predicts frae things historical, an treds footprints frae pre-imprints - it makes me slant an reminisce in crooked path o helios, tae veer up tae a dark abyss my lifetimes dinnae stretch across.
-There's benefit when things equate when small an large share rules far-spanned, like dust an planets will collate, an mountains ridge like grains of sand.
+Unsure, wobbling, backing doon,
+I think o hobbled knees frae dive an o survival slimming doon, when I'd endure an never thrive,
+I feel my futures always fed
+wi ever more a steeper slope,
+on slide where someone owerheid is laughing ower microscope.
 Unsure if small or titanly,
 where light dies barely beyond me,
 I recall how congruency
 can resolve such despondency.
-An identity's subtraction
-multiplied by eigenvectors
-fae diagonalisation
-may shape nodes among connectors tae reduce errors in feedback, directing wi dampening slope, the slides that glean nae meaning back unless seen unner microscope.
+There's benefit when things equate when small an large share rules that spanned frae dust tae planets, both collate, an mountains ridge like grains of sand.
 The sharpened drop wi random crag is cliff-face that reminds o mood, when cheeks would sink an eyes would bag